-At the heart of Student Support's mission is the image of a young adult who is responsible for themselves, who feels responsible for others, who is able to see the fullness of human values in their relationships and who is able to actively work to put them into practice.
+At the heart of Carrier Services Center and Student Wellbeing and Community Center's mission is the image of young adults who are responsible for themselves, who feel responsible for others, who are able to see the fullness of human values in their relationships and who are able to actively work to put them into practice.
 In all their activities, they represent this approach, not only towards students but also towards colleagues and staff.
 Some of the most prominent projects are: awareness-raising projects such as parasport day, wheelchair project, painting with mouth and feet, support for social responsibility projects of Decision-making Techniques, support for the work of volunteer peer helpers through training and expertise, a living-library programme in the framework of Mental Health Week (through personal encounters with people from different walks of life, participants engaged in dialogue to practice acceptance and reflect on issues of social coexistence).
-Everything you need to know about the above can be found at this link.